 More things to do in Melbourne

 Melbourne is vital to the Australian culture; it is the birthplace of Australian Impressionism, Australian rules football, Australian film and television industries and Australian contemporary dance.
-Apart from its importance to Australian culture, it is a major center of street art, music, and theatre.
+Apart from its importance to Australian culture, it is a major center of street art, music, and theater.
 The city is recognized as a UNESCO City of Literature.

 The city is also home to several fascinating cultural institutions which makes it attractive to tourists; the National Gallery of Victoria, State Library of Victoria, and Melbourne Cricket Ground.